 Carl Kroening Interpretive Center | Minneapolis

-For kids: Nature Nuts: Nature Play Group is for kids under 7 to get out and explore nature along the Mississippi with their caregivers.
-Meets one Friday a month, April-August 2018, 10:30-11:30am. $15.
+For kids: Nature Nuts: Nature Play Group is for kids under 6 to get out and explore nature along the Mississippi with their caregivers.
+Meets Wednesdays, March-August 2019, 10:30-11:30am. $16/4 wk session.

 For families: Family Fundays let you drop in for naturalist-led activities and self-guided exploration of the visitor center’s interactive exhibits including a farmer’s market, brick factory, a dress-up trunk and lots more.
 One Sunday/month, 1-3pm.
-Nature Art takes place one Saturday/month, 2-3pm.
+Nature Art takes place one Saturday/month.
+Times vary, but this program generally takes place in the afternoon.
 Both family programs are free.

 Dodge Nature Center & Farm | West St Paul

-For kids: Nature Playdates meets one Friday per month through August 2018, 10-11:15am.
+For kids: Nature Playdates meets one Friday per month March-August 2019, 10-11:15am.
 Through outdoor adventures, stories, artifacts, live animals and creative play, naturalists will provide new experiences each month.
 These are recommended for ages 2-5 w/ caregiver, $7/child.

 For families: Wander the trails through the working farm and observe the animals.
-Dodge’s annual family festival, Rock the Barn, takes place 5/19/18, 3-7pm. $6/pp or $25/family.
+You can’t access the barns unless registered for a program, but there’s plenty to see through the fences.
+Dodge’s annual family festival, Rock the Barn, takes place 5/18/19, 3-7pm. $6/advance, $8/gate.

 Eloise Butler Wildflower Garden & Bird Sanctuary | Minneapolis

 For kids: Nature Tots will explore nature throughout the Wildflower Garden with activities, hikes, crafts and stories.
 Pre-registration required, limited to 10 children with caregivers.
-Select dates April-August 2018, 10:30-11:45am, ages 2.5-5 yrs w/ caregiver. $7/child, adults free.
+Select dates April-August 2019, 10:30-11:45am, ages 2.5-5 yrs w/ caregiver. $5/child, adults free.

 For families: Borrow a Family Adventure Backpack at the visitor shelter to take along as you explore the garden.
-Family Forest Walks take place Sundays, 1-1:45pm and, new for 2018, Garden Storytimes are held Wed & Sat, 10:30-11am starting April 18.
+Family Forest Walks take place Sundays, 1-1:45pm and Garden Storytimes are held Wed & Sat, 10:30-11am starting mid-April.
 Free.